a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 2. `onAttestationError` is called if the attestation statement fails to verify.
 This includes an invalid bootloader lock state, wrong package identifier, etc.
 3. `onAttestationSuccess` is called right before an `AttestationResponse.Success` is returned with the fully parsed and verified attestation statement and the associated public key.
    This can be useful for statistical analyses, for example.

+### Customizing Challenges and CSRs

+The [step-by-step guide](#warden-supreme-step-by-step-guide) will cover most use cases perfectly well.
+While extensive configurations were also included alongside the basic ones, Warden Supreme is, in fact, more flexible:

+* Instead of always using the defaults, it is possible to specify challenge properties manually for each challenge issued
+* Key constraints need not be specified.
+In that case, it is up to the client to create a key that as desired by the back-end and sign a CSR manually.
+  (This is stilly very smooth, as can be seen in the [API docs](../dokka/supreme-client/at.asitplus.attestation.supreme/index.html#110236803%2FFunctions%2F-1347999820).)
+* By default, a device identifier is always encoded into the CSR, this can be toggled.

+For more details, refer to the API docs on the [verifier](../../dokka/supreme-client/at.asitplus.attestation.supreme/-attestation-client/) and on the [client](../../dokka/supreme-client/at.asitplus.attestation.supreme/-attestation-client/)!